-The National Land Use Commission (CNAT) is operational and provides a key venue to reach high level consensus across the different land use sectors on land allocations in line with the strategic objectives of the country set in various policy documents and the Letter of intent.
-High value forests (High Carbon Stocks and High Conservation value) that should not be converted are being identified, with compliance by the Ministry of Agriculture.
+The National Land Use Commission (CNAT) is operational and provides a key venue to reach high level consensus across the different land use sectors on land allocations in line with the strategic objectives of the country set in various policy documents and the Letter of Intent.
+High Value Forests or HVF (High Carbon Stocks and High Conservation Value, HCS and HCV, respectively) that should not be converted are being identified, with compliance by the Ministry of Agriculture.